 The wider aim of scaling up and equalising political rights for all legally resident migrant communities goes beyond what is legally possible for this initiative.
 This ECI should nevertheless be seen as a step towards that aim, in order to avoid discrimination between EU citizens and third-country nationals.

 Our proposal addresses the fundamental issue of how to ensure that effective electoral rights are made compatible with freedom of movement.
 Building on the record turnout in the 2019 European elections, the Commission does recognise the need to give European citizens a stronger role in decision-making and is asking them to take on a role as a third party alongside civil society and the EU Institutions in the Conference on the Future of Europe.
 The Conference will consider the system of lead candidates and how to introduce transnational lists for elections to the European Parliament is recognised.
 Such reforms should go hand in hand with concerns that everyone always has the chance to vote in the first place.

 To sum up: our proposal demands that the Commission should reform legislation on existing rights, extend them to regional, national elections and referenda, whilst researching the wider impact of full political rights for EU citizens without creating discrimination against third-country nationals.

 Our vision is to improve European democracy and create a space for transnational politics

 The right to vote should not be tied to national citizenship!

-Especially in the European Union, in which people benefit from the European Citizenship and can move freely and choose their place of residence, making the right to vote dependent on national citizenship is senseless and reduces free movement to a right of consumption and production.
+Especially in the European Union, in which people benefit from European Citizenship and in which they can move freely and choose their place of residence, making the right to vote dependent on national citizenship is senseless and reduces free movement to a right of consumption and production.